jaclu/olint/README.md

 The rest of the cache file is one file per line, sorted in reverse chronological order.
 That means the most reasently changed file comes first.

+Next time olint is run, current mtime is compared with what is in the cache.
+If it has not changed, that file is skipped.

 each line is: mtime|date|relative filepath